- A warning that your browser does not support notifications can sometimes pop up.

 For some reason my desktop gmail notifications stopped working.
-I tried to re-active them through “settings” but at “desktop notification” it says that “This browser does not support desktop notifications.
-To enable notifications, upgrade your browser to Google Chrome.”
+I tried to re-active them through settings but at desktop notification it says that This browser does not support desktop notifications.
+To enable notifications, upgrade your browser to Google Chrome.
 I have Google Chrome but still it doesn’t work.
 How can I fix this problem?

-For this reason, in this article we will explore some of the best methods to solve this issue.
+For this reason, in this article, we will explore some of the best methods to solve this issue.
 Read on to find out more.

-1. Try a different browser
+1. Try an alternative browser

 2. Make sure your notification browser settings are set up properly

-- Select ‘Advanced’.
+- Select Advanced.

 - In the Privacy and Security tab -> select Site settings.

-- Click on ‘Notifications’.
+- Click on Notifications.

-- Toggle the button to either ‘Block’ (blocking all notifications), or ‘Ask before sending notifications
+- Toggle the button to either Block (blocking all notifications), or Ask before sending notifications

 3. Change notification settings

-- Inside the Notification settings, toggle on the option ‘Get notifications from apps and other senders’.
+- Toggle on the option Get notifications from apps and other senders.

 - Scroll down, and activate the notification button by toggling the buttons for each of the programs you want to allow notifications from.

-In this guide, we explored the best way to solve the issue caused by an error message saying ‘Your browser doesn’t support desktop notifications’.
+To conclude, in this guide, we explored the best way to solve the issue caused by an error message saying Your browser doesn’t support desktop notifications.